NLP-KazNU/Lexicon-free_stemming_algorithm_according_to_the_CSE_morphological_model/README.md

 7. End.
 In the beginning of the algorithm, a given word is checked in a list of language’s stop-words.
 If given word matches in the list of stop-words, then process for current word go to the end of algorithm.
 To ensure a higher quality of stemming algorithm, a version of the stemming algorithm has been developed using a list of language's stems (stems-lexicon).

+Instructions for use

+To run a python file (file with the .py extension) you need:
+1) open command prompt (CMD)
+2) enter the following command (path to the folder where the python file is located): cd C: \ Users \ ASER \ Desktop \ myprogs \ stemming \ github
+3) run the python file specifying the file name: stemming-for-Turkic-languages.py
+4) then enter the name of the files that are requested to run the program 4.1) the name of the excel (.xls) file where the affixes are saved Name of the affix file: affixes.xls
+4.2) the name of the text (.txt) file where the source text is saved Name of the text file: text.txt
+4.3) the name of the text (.txt) file where you will write the result (text after the stemming process) Name of the output file (result): output_results.txt

+After executing these commands, an inscription is displayed on the screen where it says that the process was successfully completed and the results were saved
+'The results of the stemming process are written to a file output_results.txt and saved in the folder where this python file is located'